Teradata/developer-resources/docs/whats-new/index.md

   - Bring Your Own Model 05.00.00.01
     - PMMLPredict
 	- H20Predict
-  - Python Client Libraries in Jupyter **(make this a sub-bullet of the kernel bullet?)**
-    - teradataml 20.0.0.0
-    - teradatamlwidgets 20.0.0.2
-	- teradatasql 20.0.0.12
-	- teradatasqlalchemy 20.0.0.2
-	- tdapiclient 1.4.0.1
   - **(Long list of teradataml functions?
 Could do expandable section.
 Necessary?
 Aren't they covered by link to ClearScape functions doc?)**

 See the [release notes](/docs/release-notes.md) for details, including features not supported.